et-hicks/pythonpongai/README.md

 python -m seeking.main --mode pong
 ```

+On boot you'll see a simple in-game menu: press `1` for classic two-player, `2` for human vs AI (right paddle tracks with the current checkpoint), or `3` for AI vs AI.
+Use the left/right arrows on the menu to cycle the projectile between a ball, square, or triangle—your choice is shown at the top during gameplay.
+When you choose AI vs AI and close the window, the paddle with the higher score overwrites both checkpoints so the reigning champion is used next time.
+Press `ESC` to open the pause overlay where you can resume or jump back to the main menu (returning from AI vs AI through this menu will also promote the current winner before showing the menu).
+By default the human/AI modes look for checkpoints under `runs/green_<shape>.pt` and `runs/purple_<shape>.pt`; create those files via `--pong-train`/`--pong-competition` or point the CLI flags elsewhere (`--pong-green-shape`, `--pong-purple-shape`).

 #### Training the Pong agent

 Flip on the `--pong-train` flag to launch a lightweight REINFORCE trainer that builds a four-layer feed-forward network with two hidden layers (64 and 32 units with ReLU).
 The model ingests a normalized `(6,)` state vector containing your paddle's top/bottom, the opponent paddle's top/bottom, the current score differential, and the ball's vertical position, and emits unnormalized logits for the two discrete actions (`move_up`, `move_down`).
 The trainer can run on CPU or GPU (set via `--device`) and saves a standard `state_dict` when `--pong-checkpoint` is provided.